 Preparing for your Visit

-- Patients should come to their visit alone unless the patient visiting is a dependent (child under 18 years old or other dependent) and requires a guardian’s care to support the visit.
+- Patients should come to their visit alone unless the patient visiting is a dependent (child under 18 years old or other dependent) and

 - Patients who fail the screening will be asked to reschedule their appointments and will be provided suggestions regarding follow-up and educational material about COVID-19.
 We will also ask additional questions seeking more detail from patients that fail the screening protocol.

-- Our patient schedule has been greatly reduced for everybody’s protection.
+- Our patient schedule has been modified for everybody’s protection.
 We ask that you provide at least 24 hours notice for any appointment that you cannot make to ensure we are able to offer the appointment to a patient from our waitlist.
 Failure to do so will result in a cancellation fee.

 Arriving at our Office